 Qubole supports heterogeneous Spark clusters for both On-Demand and Spot instances on AWS.
 This means that the slave nodes in Spark clusters may be of any instance type.

 For On-Demand nodes, this is beneficial in scenarios when the requested number of primary instance type nodes is not granted by AWS at the time of the request.
 For Spot nodes, it’s advantageous when either the Spot price of the primary slave type is higher than the Spot price specified in the cluster configuration or the requested number of Spot nodes is not granted by AWS at the time of the request.
 For more details, click here.

 We’ve implemented optimization with regards to AWS S3 listings which enables split computations to run significantly faster on Spark SQL queries.
 As a result, we’ve recorded up to 6X and 81X improvements on query execution and AWS S3 listings respectively.
 For more details, click here.

 Qubole Open Data Lake Platform provisions dedicated resources per Spark Application through containers in a multi-tenant cluster.
-It reduces the total cost of ownership (TCO), improves productivity with faster response time, and a fair share of compute resources.
+It reduces the total cost of ownership (TCO) and improves productivity with faster response time, and a fair share of compute resources.

 “To estimate the cost of Spark jobs, determine how many executors will fit on a node by dividing available node memory by total executor memory size (executor + memory overhead).
 Then determine EC2 cost for your node type by looking on AWS EC2 instance pricing page and also how many nodes the requested number of executors will fit on,” says Brad Caffey, Staff Data Engineer, Expedia Group.